The Klarna Product Page Dataset: Web Element Nomination with Graph Neural Networks and Large Language Models: Element Nomination Evaluation

 From the results with only style features (no text features) in Table \ref{exp:nomstats}, the first thing we notice is that GCN-Mean achieves the highest average accuracy by a wide margin ($6.8$ p.p.).
 Despite its relative simplicity, GCN-Mean consistently scores among the best for all tasks explored here.
 This suggests that a large proportion of the context that is relevant for element nomination is concentrated in an element's vicinity.
 Among the runner-ups, LSTM-BiE stands out, as it shows similar performance to FreeDOM-ext (using text), while GCN-GRU, LSTM-TD, LSTM-Bi and LSTM-BU all show similar average performance.
 It is worth noting that the LSTMs require substantially more compute than GCN-Mean, GCN-GRU and FreeDOM.
 Also, FreeDOM requires two separate training stages.

 When we add text features, GCN-Mean still has the highest average accuracy, this time by an even wider margin.
-Though LSTM-BiE was not trained in this setting due to computational constraints, its performance remains competitive with all other algorithms except GCN-Mean when trained solely on the style features.

-In Appendix \ref{sec:more_data}, we show that GCN-Mean also benefit the most from more training data.
-This further solidifies our intuition that straightforward graphical algorithms such as GCN-Mean and LSTM-BiE should be explored further as Web perception algorithms.
+Though LSTM-BiE was not trained in with text due to computational constraints, its performance remains competitive with all other algorithms except GCN-Mean when trained on the style features.
+This further solidifies our intuition that straightforward graphical algorithms such as GCN-Mean and LSTM-BiE should be explored further as building blocks in Web element nomination algorithms.

 One important benefit of LSTM-BiE and GCN-Mean over FreeDOM, SimpDOM and the WebFormer is that they remain competitive without text features.
-In practice, this allows us to deploy a single model that can be used across web pages, regardless of the language used on the page.
+In practice, this allows us to deploy a single model that can be used across webpages, regardless of the language used on the page.